perpetualCreations/questLog/docs/index.rst

 * key is the RSA public key for authenticating requests made upon behalf of this user,
 * email is an email address belonging to the user,
 * name being the unique name of the user.
+* PUT requests must also have a valid RSA public key for key-value pair "key".
+* If the RSA public key given for a PUT request is not valid, HTTP code 422 is returned, with the following JSON data:

+.. code-block :: json

+    {
+        "error": "Key is not acceptable as RSA user public key."
+    }

 Methods PATCH and DELETE require authentication.
 Please include a "solution" argument to your requests.